28 July 2024: Armstrong MT560 Ride Out and MOT

 24 September: Restoration of BSA C15

 I finished the restoration of a 1967 BSA C15 today by fitting a complete exhaust system bought new from Armours Ltd which was of excellent quality.
 I bought this C15 a very long time and had to carry out a lot of remedial work to restore it to factory condition including the replacement of the frame.
 The tank was re-chromed and the bike then re-sprayed in BSA Royal Red.
-It is now a fine addition to my collection of restord BSA motorbikes.
+It is now a fine addition to my collection of restored BSA motorbikes.

 21 September 2019: Chiltern Hills Ride Out